sjurajpuchky/php-mallware-remover/README.md

 This script scans a specified directory for hidden PHP files and PHP files referencing hidden files, moves the hidden files to a quarantine folder, and cleans up malicious references within PHP files.

+Simple Tool to PHP Mallware removal from Prestashop, Wordpress, Joomla and ect...

 ## Features

 - **Hidden PHP File Detection**: Detects hidden files that contain PHP code but do not have a `.php` extension.